Badminton boys individual CIF finals at Pt Loma.

 Acute/Accidental injuries:

 Meniscus Tear also goes by the layman-friendly alias ‘Torn Cartilage Knee Injury’ and is as painful as a sprained ankle.
-During the intricate footwork required during a badminton game, the meniscus or cartilage, which provides a soft cushioning between the thigh and shin bones, sometimes ruptures, causing pain in the knee joint line swelling and inability to flex the leg completely.
-This may also be accompanied by an injured or totally ruptured ligament, increasing the pain factor and healing time.
+During the intricate footwork required during a badminton game, the meniscus or cartilage, which provides a soft cushioning between the thigh and shin bones, sometimes ruptures, causing pain in the knee joint line, swelling, and inability to flex the leg completely.
+This may also be accompanied by an injured or ruptured ligament, increasing the pain factor and healing time.
 Normally, the swelling and pain settle down easily for most people.
 However, for some sportspersons, the knee can become prone to knee locking or ‘giving way,’ in which case surgery is required.